 The Tibial Plateau Leveling Osteotomy requires skills in orthopaedic surgery to achieve good healing and better ranges of locomotion.
 It is the only technique unanimously recommended for dogs with steep tibial plateau angles, and the best technique for dogs with conformation problems.
-The TPLO workshop at UQ Gatton on September 27-29 is at capacity.
+The TPLO workshop at UQ Gatton on March 5th – 7th 2021.
 This workshop offers hands-on training by masters of the technique and will optimise clinical outcomes for your patients.
 It also includes how to manage patella luxation with TPLO.

 VetPrac is delighted to welcome Dr John Punke back to the education team for this workshop and we extend our thanks to him for providing the case study below.
 It demonstrates how well small breed dogs can do with TPLO, and that TPLO can also reverse chronic caudal stifle subluxation secondary to chronic CCL injury.